-In a two-dimensional scenario, the target nodes can acquire interaction information with other target nodes through internal and external sensors, enabling the estimation and localization of the mobile nodes.
-During motion, mobile robots utilize an Inertial Measurement Unit (IMU) to control their posture, which consists of accelerometers, gyroscopes, and sometimes magnetometers [25].
-However, IMUs often suffer from accumulated errors, requiring additional sensors such as UWB sensors to calibrate the biases and make more accurate predictions.
-Fig. 1 presents the random walk model [26] for the target nodes, where the linear acceleration A^{S} and angular velocity W^S can be obtained from the IMU, and distance measurement d_t can be measured using UWB.
+In a 2-D scenario, the target nodes can acquire interaction information with other target nodes through internal and external sensors, enabling the estimation and localization of the mobile nodes.
+During motion, mobile robots utilize an IMU to control their posture, which consists of accelerometers, gyroscopes, and sometimes magnetometers [21].
+However, IMUs often suffer from accumulated errors, requiring additional sensors such as ultra-wideband (UWB) sensors to calibrate the biases and make more accurate predictions.
+Fig. 1 shows the random walk model [22] for the target nodes, where the linear acceleration A^S and angular velocity W^S can be obtained from the IMU, and distance measurement d_t can be measured using UWB.
 The agent can estimate the velocity V, accelerometer bias A^b , gyroscope bias W^b , position coordinates B, and attitude q of the agent by acquiring the IMU's linear acceleration A^S and angular velocity W^S .
 The noise during motion includes velocity ε_V , attitude ε_q , angular velocity bias ε{A^b} , and gyroscope bias ε{W^b} .
-Therefore, the state vector x, control vector u, and error vector ε can be defined as:
+Therefore, the state vector x, control vector u, and error vector ε can be defined as